The Labrador Retriever is a popular gundog and companion.

 The working dog is often more sensitive and serious.
 He may be less playful too, and these attributes make it easier for him to focus on his training and on his handler.

-Much of a retriever’s job is an intricate piece of teamwork between the dog and his handler.
+Much of a Labrador Retriever’s job is an intricate piece of teamwork between the dog and his handler.
 The handler will know or have been told approximately where the game bird or animal is located, but be unable to reach it himself.

 The dog on the other hand, will have the ability to reach the bird, but no idea of approximately where it lies.